 Considering you are protected from insects and weather and also able to remain lightweight, this is a very versatile hammock.
 However, a few things brought the Ultralite Backpacker down from a perfect score.
-The tree straps included with the hammock for suspension are quite short (42"), so if all you have around you are large trees you will have a problem.
+The tree straps included with the hammock are quite short (42"), so if all you have around you are large trees you will have a problem.
 The straps can be upgraded to 72" or 96", which we would recommend.
 The rain fly is also a bit on the small side and we definitely saw a theme with other reviews online in which people expressed frustration at not being able to get as protected as they needed.
 The rain fly is also a parallelogram, effectively restricting it to being used one way (matched up with the hammocks asymmetrical body).
 Still, the fact that both of these features are included at all is a huge plus and something we really appreciated.

 It would be a nice minor addition to allow the attached bug net to be tied away or stashed as we were able to do with the Warbonnet Blackbird and the Warbonnet Ridgerunner.